martinsumner/leveled/docs/VOLUME.md

 - no sync on write,
 - 5 x i2.2x nodes,
 - 12 hour duration,
-- 200M keys with a pareto distribution (and hence significant value rotation in the 20%).
+- 200M keys with a pareto distribution (and hence significant value rotation in the most commonly accessed keys).

 With 10 compaction events per day, after the 12 hour test 155GB per node had been compacted out of the value store during the test.
 In the 12 hours following the test, a similar amount was compacted - to the point there was rough equivalence in node volumes between the closing state of the leveled test and the closing state of the leveldb test.